Admins

 Alternative Ways to Share Record Data

-Thinking beyond the system ways to open or restrict access to objects and records, there are a handful of ways users can share record information by drawing attention to the records.
+Thinking ‘beyond the system ways’ to open or restrict access to objects and records, there are several ways users can share record information by drawing attention to the records.

 • Dashboard “Viewing As”: Dashboards have a viewing user.
 The data that’s displayed on the dashboard is determined by that user’s security settings.